TwoRavens/TwoRavens/rook/eventdata/initialization/README.md

       c.
 Return all data from the phoenix_events table db.cline_speed.find({})

-4. Preprocess the event data by running ./preprocess.py.
-This script may take several hours to run.
+5. Construct date and location columns.
+Follow the filename steps in this folder.
      Note that mongod must be running, and pymongo must be installed in your python interpreter.
+Python 3 features were used.
+     Note the data for constructing location columns is stored in a mongoexport file that is not in this repository.

-5. Start a local R server to make this file available here: http://localhost:8000/custom/eventdatasubsetapp
+6. Start a local R server to make this file available here: http://localhost:8000/custom/eventdatasubsetapp

      4a.
 Install/run R, to enter R prompt